f4exb/sdrangel-docker/readme.md

 <h2>Docker images</h2>

+<h3>FFTWisdom section</h3>

+The files contained in the `fftwisdom` directory are used to build an image to run the `fftw-wisdom` command in a container.
+This ensures the same environment as in the SDRangel images is used to produce the FFTW wisdom file that can be used with SDRangel.
+Please check the [readme](fftwisdom/readme.md) inside this folder for further information.

 <h3>SDRangel section</h3>

 The files contained in the `sdrangel` directory are used to build and run SDRangel images.
 Please check the [readme](sdrangel/readme.md) inside this folder for further information